lukso-network/docs/docs/standards/factories/lsp16-universal-factory.md

 ## Introduction

 The use of different blockchain networks has brought with it a unique challenge: ensuring that an entity or user controlling an address on one chain can have the same control on another chain.
-For Externally Owned Accounts, this is known, as possesing the private key of the address means control over it regardless of the chain.
+For Externally Owned Accounts, this is known, as possessing the private key of the address means control over it regardless of the chain.

 ![EOA Control](/img/standards/lsp16/EOA-Control.jpeg)